arfontalvoANU/solstice/README.md

 [Star-3DUT](https://gitlab.com/meso-star/star-3dut/),
 [Star-SP](https://gitlab.com/meso-star/star-sp/) and
 [Star-STL](https://gitlab.com/meso-star/star-stm/) libraries.
-The documentation is written with the [AsciiDoc](http://www.methods.co.nz/asciidoc/) text format and relies on its tool suite to generate HTML and/or ROFF man pages.
-If the AsciiDoc tools cannot be found, the documentation will be not built.
+The documentation is written in [AsciiDoc](http://www.methods.co.nz/asciidoc/) text format and relies on its tool suite to generate HTML and/or ROFF man pages.
+If the AsciiDoc tools cannot be found, the documentation will not be built.

 First ensure that CMake is installed on your system.
 Then install the RCMake package as well as the aforementioned prerequisites.
 Finally generate the